adnammit/notes/shell.md

 alias [alias]                   arg is optional -- with no args, displays all aliases and their commands

+[LS]                            windows: type command in all caps to override whatever you aliased it to

+\ls                             linux: escape your command to override whatever you aliased it to

 which [executable]              displays the full path of shell command

 [command] > foo.txt             write the output of command to a file. create file if it doesn't exist.
 Overwrites previous content of file.